New York State Education Building, Albany

 Things to Do

 As one of the nation’s first states, New York’s historic architecture spans centuries, and almost every style and era is well represented.
-Many famous architectural landmarks can be seen in a single tour, without taking a single step.
+Many famous architectural landmarks can be seen in a single tour.

 Hosted by architects, the Around Manhattan Architecture Tour reveals art deco spires and historic waterfronts, engineering marvels like the Brooklyn Bridge, and icons like the Woolworth Building.
 See them all from the deck of the elegant yacht, Manhattan.

 New York’s 77-story Chrysler Building deserves a special trip.
-This famous architectural landmark has been defining the city’s skyline since 1930, its gleaming stainless steel spire and art deco opulence inspire awe from below, and offer 360-degree views of New York and New Jersey from its summit.
+This famous architectural landmark has been defining the city’s skyline since 1930, its gleaming stainless steel spire and art deco opulence inspire awe from below, and offer 360-degree views from its summit.

-Architectural legend Frank Lloyd Wright left behind some of his most famous buildings in New York State, including the Guggenheim Museum the Usonian community of Pleasantville and his signature Prairie homes that dot Buffalo’s landscape.
+Architectural legend Frank Lloyd Wright created some of his most famous buildings in New York State, including the Guggenheim Museum, the Usonian community of Pleasantville, and his signature Prairie homes that dot Buffalo’s landscape.